What is social anxiety disorder?

 What are the benefits of implementing coping skills?

-Social anxiety disorder can disrupt a person’s daily life.
+Social anxiety disorder can disrupt a person's daily life.
 Suppose they allow their social phobia to consume them.
-In that case, they will likely end up avoiding every situation that has even the slightest social interaction and prevent them from doing what they need to do, like activities of daily living, school work, company work, etc.
+In that case, they will likely end up avoiding every situation that has even the slightest social interaction and prevent them from doing what they need to do, like activities of daily living, schoolwork, company work, etc.

 One way to combat negative thinking is to challenge these thoughts and ask oneself for evidence that supports their unhelpful thinking and fears.
-By learning how to challenge unhelpful thoughts, people can build critical thinking skills that can help them counter negative thoughts about social interactions, which can help them find the confidence to engage in such interactions.
+By learning how to challenge unhelpful thoughts, clients can build critical thinking skills that can help them counter negative thoughts about social interactions, which can help them find the confidence to engage in such interactions.

 The more they engage in social interaction, the less they will likely feel about avoiding them, and they will realize there's nothing to fear (they should still be wary of strangers, though).